xster/flutter-wiki/Tree-hygiene.md

 ## Regressions in functionality

-If a check-in has caused a regression on the trunk, roll back the check-in (even if it isn't yours) unless doing so would take longer than fixing the bug.
-When the trunk is broken, it slows down everyone else on the project.
+If a check-in has caused a regression on the trunk, revert (roll back) the check-in (even if it isn't yours).
+When the trunk is broken, it slows down everyone else on the project, so we want to get the tree green again as soon as possible.

+If you revert is a straight revert, then you do not need to wait for precommit tests before landing it.
+Just create the revert and land it, then tell the person whose patch you reverted, that you reverted their patch (also leave a comment on the PR that you reverted).

 If things are broken, the priority of everyone on the team should be helping the team fix the problem.
-Someone should own the issue, and they can delegate responsibilities to others on the team.
+Someone (you, if nobody else has yet taken ownership) should own the issue, and they can delegate responsibilities to others on the team.
 Once the problem is resolved, write a [post-mortem](https://github.com/flutter/flutter/wiki/Postmortems).
 Postmortems are about documenting what went wrong and how to avoid the problem (and the entire class of problems like it) from recurring in